mpsalewski/msa-rpi-server/README.md

 ---

 ## Short description
-Lightweight Flask backend for collecting sensor data (I2C / Wi‑Fi), storing it in SQLite, and exposing a small web UI and REST endpoints.
+Compact Flask-based server for collecting sensor readings on a Raspberry Pi (SQLite) with ready-to-run client examples for ESP32 / Arduino and exposing a small web UI.
 Supports API key and Basic Auth.
 Includes configuration and firewall helper scripts.

 ---